flashmob/maildiranasaurus/README.md

 This started as a project to get an insight into using [go-guerrilla](https://github.com/flashmob/go-guerrilla) as a package.

 It is uses go-guerrilla with an Maildir backend.
-See [maildir.go](https://github.com/flashmob/maildiranasaurus/blob/master/maildir.go) how the Maildir processor was added!
+See [serve.go](https://github.com/flashmob/maildiranasaurus/blob/master/cmd/maildiranasaurus/serve.go) how the Maildir processor was added!

+The Maildir processor repo lives here: https://github.com/flashmob/maildir-processor

 ## Building